CHAPTER THIRTY—CONDITIONS

 “Yes.”

 “Good.”
 Benson set aside the letter, and opened a drawer in his desk.
-“I have some tasks for you to fit into your schedule, to help you get situated.”
+“I have some tasks for you to fit into your schedule, to help you settle in.”
 He pulled out a short metal rod with an angular bulb at the top, and handed it to him.
+“This is a motion sensor and 360 degree infrared camera.
+They’re set up all over the Empetrum campus, around the perimeter, mainly.
+They’re wireless, battery operated, and right now, plagued by connectivity and battery issues.
+I hoped you could make some improvements.”

 “Also…”